 “As a real estate developer, I focus on historic buildings so when I saw this building (in 2006), my first goal was to build condos,” says Ben LoPiccolo, CEO of Ben LoPiccolo Development Group.

 But LoPiccolo’s wife, Olga Levina, artistic director of the Jersey City Theater Center, had been educating him on the importance of the arts.

 Fast forward to 2010, when the seller called LoPiccolo to see if he was still interested.
 “The market had turned and the price had dropped by 50 percent.
 I ran the numbers again and it made sense to turn White Eagle Hall back into a theater,” he says.

-At the same time, Levina had been looking for a venue to present JCTC’s larger-scale productions (the nonprofit arts organization has the neighboring Merseles Studios for smaller productions) and saw the demand for professional theater in Jersey City.
+At the same time, Levina had been looking for a venue to present JCTC’s larger-scale productions.
+(The nonprofit arts organization has the neighboring Merseles Studios for smaller productions.)
+She saw first-hand the demand for professional theater in Jersey City.

 “We joined our visions — me as an artist and he as a developer — to help bring theater and art and culture to Jersey City because it should not be just a bedroom city to NYC,” she says.
 “But we knew we’d need more than theater, which is why we brought on food and live music; we knew we needed to add more commercial value.”

 And that they did.

 In addition to restoring the building, LoPiccolo created a business model to keep the space viable.